romerdev/images-exif/README.md

-# Image EFIX date reader
+# Image EXIF date reader

-If a EFIX CreateDate field of the image is found, it's renames the file to that date.
+Tool for renaming images to the date of when the picuture was taken.

 ## Usage